IT Modernization of your legacy systems and current architecture – TechTrends Weekly Round-Up 4

 So let’s take a step back and look at the actual architecture that is backing these business initiatives companies are trying to implement, and why it’s important to focus on the IT architecture and infrastructure as you move into a modern approach to your legacy systems:

 DataStax Announces Results of New Survey: IT Architecture Modernization Trends of 2019

 This survey found 100% of IT executives are trying to modernize their architecture, but are struggling with data silos and vendor lock-in.
 Because there are previous standards for funding new application development, architecture modernization is challenging to implement to reduce costs, improve customer and employee satisfaction, and gain data-driven insights.
 The survey found 4 key insights that are driving architecture modernization.

 Many people have been trying to transform IT architecture for years now, but have seen struggles and success from it.
 One of those best practices that came out of these trials is implementing a Microservices Architecture.
-Read to learn about what a Microservices Architecture is, why you would want to follow this process to help transform your IT architecture, and how to go about implementing it, with 8 key takeaways.
+Read to learn about what a Microservices Architecture even is, why you would want to follow this process to help transform your IT architecture, and how to go about this process, with 8 key takeaways.